 Sultanpur Bird Sanctuary has around 250 bird species out of which more than a hundred species migrate from Siberian, European, and other central Asian countries during winters.

-Also known as Sultanpur National Park, this site is located at Gurgaon Farukh Nagar Road.
+The Sultanpur bird sanctuary is situated in Haryana state.
+It is also known as Sultanpur National Park, this site is located at Gurgaon Farukh Nagar Road.
 It is around 15 km away from Gurugram city and around 50 km from Delhi.

-Since it is away from the city center, it will be a good idea to hire a taxi or go by your personal vehicle.
+Since it is away from the city center, it will be a good idea to hire a taxi or go using your personal vehicle.
 It might be slightly difficult to find your way if you are going in that direction for the first time.

 It opens from 7:00 AM up till 4:30 PM.
 The Entry Fee is Rs.
 5 with an additional camera fee of Rs.25.
 The Park is well maintained with various facilities for visitors including basic amenities, bird-watching equipment, and educational guides like films and books.